texamp/texamp.github.io/abstracts-contributed.md

 *On the effective dynamics of Bose&ndash;Fermi mixtures*

 Abstract:
 In this talk, I will be discussing recent work with Esteban Cardenas and my advisor Natasa Pavlovic: https://arxiv.org/abs/2309.04638.
 In this work, we describe the dynamics of a Bose&ndash;Einstein condensate interacting with a degenerate Fermi gas, at zero temperature.
-First, we analyze the mean-field approximation of the many-body Schrödinger dynamics and prove emergence of a coupled Hartree-type system of equations.
+First, we analyze the mean-field approximation of the many-body Schr&ouml;dinger dynamics and prove emergence of a coupled Hartree-type system of equations.
 We obtain rigorous error control that yields a non-trivial scaling window in which the approximation is meaningful.
 Second, starting from this Hartree system, we identify a novel scaling regime in which the fermion distribution behaves semi-clasically, but the boson field remains quantum-mechanical; this is one of the main contributions of the present article.
 In this regime, the bosons are much lighter and more numerous than the fermions.
 We then prove convergence to a coupled Vlasov&ndash;Hartee system of equations with an explicit convergence rate.

 ------